LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/data-source/_index.md

 We will be mostly working with `.csv` files (comma-separated values)

-Click on the `netflix_titles.csv` link below to download the .csv file to your machine:
+We will using the [Netflix and TV Shows dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows) from Kaggle.
+Download the dataset from Kaggle or click on the `netflix_titles.csv` link below to download the .csv file to your machine:

 {{% attachments style="blue" title=".CSV Data" /%}}